 Trains are a major part of life in Tauranga and the area has many level crossings where trains take priority over road traffic.
 All race distances include courses which pass over at least one level crossing.
 Running Events and Kiwirail have worked together to ensure there is as little disruption to the event as possible due to train movements.
-However, it is likely that a small number of participants towards the back of the field, may be held up by trains and it is important that participants behave in a safe manner if and when this happens.
+We do not anticipate any train interactions for any participants on course, however it is important that participants behave in a safe manner if this happens.

 Where are the Level Crossings?

 |Maxwells Rd||10k, 21k, 42k and 50k courses.
 However, no train movements are expected during the event.|